 Do you need a classroom experience to focus on learning?

 If you are disciplined, you can write effectively, and can pace your reading and writing during the weeks the course is in session, you can easily study in an online course.
 It is important that you be proactive, and take advantage of all the opportunities you have to engage with the instructor and other students.

-A recent Bundesgymnasium graduate, Matthias decided to leave Austria for a few weeks and spend part of his summer studying international relations and economics at Tufts.
+A recent Bundesgymnasium graduate, Matthias decided to leave his home in Austria for six weeks and spend part of his summer studying international relations and economics at Tufts.
 He thought the summer before completing his zivildienst (year of public service) was the perfect time to try something new.
-Matthias saw advantages of interntional study and at american university before his "gap" year, and he know that Tufts University had the summer courses he needed and could trnasfer to his home university.
+Matthias saw the advantages of interntional study at a great American university before entering his "gap" year, and he knew that Tufts University had the summer courses he needed and could transfer to his home university, when the time comes.